prabhat-suresh/CppBootcamp/README.md

 # Roadmap

+If you are already well-versed with the basics of programming you can skip to the [Challenge](#Programming Challenge) where your skills will be put to test.

 ## Why C++ ?

 C++ is a very powerful language and has a lot of features that make it a good choice for many applications: